-1954 A star is born as Carol Haney's understudy in The Pajama Game goes on in place of the ailing actress and is discovered by theatre critic George Freedly.
+1954 A star is born as Carol Haney's understudy in The Pajama Game goes on in place of the ailing actor and is discovered by theatre critic George Freedly.
 Writes Freedly in his review of the musical: "The night I saw the show, Miss Haney was sick and her understudy Shirley MacLaine took over.
 It was one of the most accomplished and completely professional performances I have had the pleasure of enjoying."
-It will not be long at all before the future Academy Award winner MacLaine will come to Hollywood's attention.
+It will not be long at all before the future Academy Award winner MacLaine comes to Hollywood's attention.

 1983 Broadway's Alvin Theatre, home of the original Broadway production of Annie, is renamed in honor of celebrated American playwright Neil Simon.
-The Neil Simon Theatre will go on to house many Broadway smashes, including revivals of The King And I and The Music Man, and the original production of Hairspray.
+The Neil Simon Theatre goes on to house many Broadway smashes, including revivals of The King And I and The Music Man, and the original production of Hairspray.

 2015 Patti LuPone stars as a headstrong community theatre diva in the world premiere of Douglas Carter Beane's semi-autobiographical play Shows for Days at Lincoln Center Theater's Mitzi E. Newhouse.
 Michael Urie co-stars as Car, the playwright's impressionable and wide-eyed alter ego.